SoftwareAG/c8y-docs/content/device-integration/device-integration-rest-bundle/device-access-token.md

 ### Overview {#overview}

-Devices can authenticate against the {{< product-c8y-iot >}} platform using X.509 client certificates.
+Devices can authenticate against the {{< product-c8y-iot >}} platform via mTLS protocol using X.509 client certificates.

-{{< product-c8y-iot >}} allows devices to connect via mTLS protocol using a X.509 certificate for authentication.

 Each tenant individually defines whom it trusts by uploading the base CA certificate.